 When you boil all these ideas down to their essence, you no longer have a list but simply a set of core ideas.
 Why is gender equality important in the workplace?
 That depends on what perspective you’re tackling this question from.

-Gender equality is important to male and female employees alike because an equal-opportunities work environment makes for a happier, healthier one.
-It’s important for shareholders and directors because it boosts productivity, creativity, reputation, and ultimately profits.
+Gender equality is important to male and female employees because an equal-opportunity work environment makes for a happier, healthier one.
+It’s important for shareholders and directors because it boosts productivity, creativity, reputation, and profits.

-Gender equality in the workplace is crucial for society at large because it leads to the creation of products and services that better serve the needs of consumers.
-There is no longer reason to avoid examining ways to implement gender equality in the workplace in this day and age.
+Gender equality in the workplace is crucial for society at large because it leads to the creation of products and services that better serve consumers’ needs.
+There is no longer reason to avoid examining ways to implement gender equality in the workplace today.

 See Related: Awesome Impact Investing Examples to Know